brajeshwar/brajeshwar.github.io/_posts/2007/2007-05-07-so-it-was-a-foreplay-storm-before-the-calm-climax-myspace-acquires-photobucket.md

----
-layout: post
-title: So, it was a foreplay storm before the calm climax - MySpace acquires PhotoBucket
+# So, it was a foreplay storm before the calm climax - MySpace acquires PhotoBucket
----

 Wasn't it last month that <a href="http://www.myspace.com/">MySpace</a> blocked <a href="http://www.photobucket.com/">PhotoBucket</a> for infringement of the Terms of Use - <a href="http://gigaom.com/2007/04/12/photobucket-ceo-our-videos-dont-have-ads/">Photobucket CEO: Our videos don't have ads</a>?